Introduction

 Common mistakes

-- Not telling the AI to stick to the context: without this instruction, the AI will happily fill in gaps with its own training data, which might be wrong for your specific documents.
+- Not telling the AI to stick to the context: without this instruction, the AI will happily fill in gaps with its own training data, which might be wrong for your documents.

 - Not letting the AI say “I don’t know”: AI models are people-pleasers.
 They’ll always try to give some answer.
 You need to explicitly tell them it’s okay to say “I don’t have that information.”